Introduction to IoT: Key Technologies of IoT

-Vehicle-to-Vehicle Communications (V2V) treats each vehicle as a node and enables wireless data exchange between vehicles regarding their speed, location, and more.
-This network allows vehicles to broadcast and receive messages in all directions.
+\textit{Vehicle-to-Vehicle Communications (V2V)}\\ V2V Communications treats each vehicle as a node and enables wireless data exchange (omnidirectional) between vehicles regarding their speed, location, and more.
 Vehicles equipped with appropriate software, often referred to as safety applications, can use messages from nearby vehicles to detect potential collision risks in real-time.
 There are two types of communication within this network: one is between vehicles, and the other involves road infrastructure.
 However, the structure or arrangement of this communication is flexible as vehicles move from one location to another.
-This network can be divided into four main categories: safety and collision avoidance, traffic infrastructure management, vehicle telematics, and entertainment services with Internet connectivity \cite{shah2016survey}.
+This network can be divided into four main categories: \textit{safety and collision avoidance}, \textit{traffic infrastructure management}, \textit{vehicle telematics}, and \textit{entertainment services with Internet connectivity} \cite{shah2016survey}.